-Steele, 2018 WL 454922, at 26.
-This Court should grant review to let lower courts know that the parameters of the sovereign immunity doctrine have not changed, and that the Fifth Court strayed far afield when it misinterpreted this Court's public policy analysis in Olivares.
-By improperly rebalancing the public policy interests on its own initiative, the Fifth Court risks the creation of a false line of authority that not only undercuts this Court's Olivares opinion, but also jeopardizes the commonweal of the citizens of the State of Texas.
+Steele, 549 S.W.3d at 804.
+This Court should grant review to let lower courts know that the parameters of the sovereign immunity doctrine have not changed, and that the Fifth Court strayed far afield when it misinterpreted this Court's public policy analysis in Brown & Gay.
+By improperly rebalancing the public policy interests on its own initiative, the Fifth Court's opinion risks the creation of a false line of authority that not only undercuts this Court's Brown & Gay opinion, but also jeopardizes the commonweal of the citizens of the State of Texas.

-Nettles prays this Court grant review of this cause and reverse the judgments of the Fifth Court of Appeals and the trial court, and for such other and further general relief as to which she may be entitled.
+Nettles prays this Court grant review of this cause and reverse the judgments of the Fifth Court of Appeals and the trial court, and either a) render judgment that GTECH is not entitled to the protection of derivative sovereign immunity, 3/2 or, alternatively, b) remand this cause for trial so that the jury may determine the jurisdictional facts that may be in dispute.
+Nettles also prays for such other and further general relief as to which she may be entitled.